Aligi Sassu: Biography

 In 1928, he wrote, together with Munari, the Manifesto della Pittura (Painting Manifesto), taking as basic assumption the display of anti-naturalistic forms.
 He studied Diego Velázquez and the plastic nude.
 It was in this period that he painted L'Ultima cena, a painting destined to sum up Sassu's visual poetic.
 In the same year he was invited to participate to the Venice Biennale.

 In 1930, in Milan, he met Giacomo Manzù, Giandante X (also known as Dante Persico) and Giuseppe Gorgerino.
 In 1934, Sassu started studying Delacroix and the paintings of the Louvre in Paris.
 In this period he also painted his first horse, a theme that would be recurrent in his future work.

 In 1935, he established the Gruppo Rosso with, among others, Nino Franchina and Vittorio Della Porta.
 In 1936, he finished one of his most known paintings, Il Caffè, as well as Fucilazione nelle Asturie, painted in favour of the Spanish resistance.
 He joined the anti-fascist cultural movement of Corrente di Vita in 1938.

 After the Spanish Civil War, he started studying Vincent van Gogh and moved back to Sardinia for some time.
 During this period, he made several paintings dedicated to the Sardinian rural life.
 He also studied mural painting.

 In 1963, he moved to Majorca, first to Cala de Sant Vicent then to Palma, and finally to the village of Pollença.
 In 1967, the cycle Tauromachie was presented by the Spanish poet Rafael Alberti.
 Red became Sassu's favourite colour.
 In 1976, he worked on the frescoes of the Sant'Andrea Church in Pescara.

 In 1964, Sassu's work mostly focused on bullfights and the landscapes of Majorca.
 He would spend the rest of his life living between Majorca and Monticello Brianza in Italy.

-In 1973, he designed the scenes and costumes of the Sicilian Vespers for the reopening of the Teatro Regio in Turin.
+In 1973, he designed the scenes and costumes of Verdi's Opera the Sicilian Vespers for the reopening of the Teatro Regio in Turin.
 In the same year the Gallery of Modern Art in Vatican City dedicated a room to his work.
 In 1976 he completed two mosaics for the church of Sant'Andrea in Pescara.

 In 1982, he presented 58 watercolours he had originally made in 1943 to illustrate Alessandro Manzoni's The Betrothed.

 In 1986, he completed 113 works inspired by the Divine Comedy, three of which were purchased by the Pushkin Museum in Moscow.

 In 1993, he completed "Miti del Mediterraneo", a 150 square meters mural for the new building of the European Parliament in Brussels.
 The following year he presented Manuscriptum, a series of engraves that were included in the itinerant exhibition "The Bridges by Leonardo".